buddhist-uni/buddhist-uni.github.io/_tags/dn.md

 is_canon: true # changes the layout slightly
 ---

 The "Large Basket" is the smallest *nikāya* of the *Sutta Piṭaka*, containing 34 of the longer teachings and myths from the early sangha.
-Its collection focuses largely on contrasting Buddhism with Brahmanism and is roughly parallel to the {% include tag-link.html text="Dīrgha Āgama" tag="da" %} preserved in China.
+Its collection focuses largely on contrasting Buddhism with Brahmanism and is roughly parallel to the [Dīrgha Āgama](/tags/da) preserved in China.